memgraph/docs/products/memgraph/v1.2.0/how_to_guides/implement-query-modules.md

 The passed in `memory` argument is only alive throughout the execution of `mgp_init_module`, so you must not allocate any global resources with it.
-If you really need to setup some global state, you may do so in the `mgp_init_module` but using the standard global allocators.
+If you really need to set up some global state, you may do so in the `mgp_init_module` but using the standard global allocators.

 Consequently, you may want to reset any global state or release global